computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

     NUM_SIDES = 6

     def get_largest_roll(num_dice):
-        '''
+        """
         Roll a specified number of dice and return the largest face value.

-        Inputs:
+        Args:
             num_dice (int): the number of dice to roll

         Returns (int): the largest face value rolled
-        '''
+        """

         # initialize largest with a value smaller than the smallest
         # possible roll.